devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 categories = []
 externalLink = ""
 +++
-Now that I have my website setup running on Kubernetes.
-I still would like to decrease my costs as much as possible.
+In my previous [post](/posts/deploying-my-blog-on-kubernetes/), I deployed my website on a Kubernetes cluster running on DigitalOcean.
+However, I still would like to decrease my costs as much as possible.
 The original setup used a Digital Ocean LoadBalancer instance as the Ingress to the Kubernetes Pods.
 This works great and is very easy to setup with Terraform.
-However, this setup will end up being a bit pricey.
+However, there are a couple downsides to this setup.
+At this time, the Kubernetes ingress objects cannot take advantage of Let's Encrypt integration with the DigitalOcean LoadBalancer instances, and the solution will end up being a bit pricey.
 For any additional websites that are setup on this cluster, another LoadBalancer instance will need to be purchased, and the fact that each LoadBalancer instance cost the same as a Droplet on DO, this really won't save me any money.

 The solution to this is to use an Nginx Ingress controller that is fronted by a LoadBalancer instance.
+This will provide the reliability of using a LoadBalancer instance, but give the flexiblity of running an Nginx reverse proxy instance that can route traffic by Virtual Host name.

 ### Setting up the Kubernetes Nginx Ingress Controller